evoneutron/melon/README.rst

     $ melon generate
     > Source dir:

 | After providing source directory the tool will generate ``labels`` file in that directory with blank labels.
-Final step is to add a label to each row in the generated file.
+| Final step is to add a label to each row in the generated file.
 |
 | For reference see ``tests/reosurces/images/labels.txt``:

 .. code-block:: text

     #legend
-    1 : human
-    2 : pedestrian
-    3 : cat
-    4 : parrot
-    5 : car
+    pedestrian:0
+    cat:1
+    parrot:2
+    car:3
+    apple tree:4

     #map
-    img275:3
-    img324:4
-    img551:5
-    img872:1
-    img928:3
-    img999:2
+    img275.jpg:1
+    img324.jpg:2
+    img551.jpg:3
+    img928.jpg:1
+    img999.png:0
+    img736.png:4

 | ``#legend`` section is optional but ``#map`` section is required to map a label to an image.